DanielSnd/InterstellarPitstopMR/README.md

 # InterstellarPitstopMR

+## Controls
+All functionality is accessed through a menu in your left hand.
+Look at your left palm and the menu icon should show up.
+Pinch the menu icon with your index and thumb finger, hold the pinching pose in place.
+A radial menu will appear around your hand.
+Drag your hand towards the option in the menu you want and let go to select it.
+You can grab virtual objects by pinching.
+Start by placing a pitstop window in your room.

 ## Inspiration
 Interstellar Pitstop MR was inspired by cozy-leaning games, such as: Zoo Tycoon, Theme Park World, Slime Rancher, Choo Choo Crossing, and Event Planning In Zero G. It takes its artistic vision from sci-fi and retrofuture cartoons such as The Jetsons.
 Its core conceit came from thinking deeply about how people's attachment and investment to their existing personal space is affected by MR capabilities.